 Centaur

 The centaur is an image of half man - half animal, as Man was in the Lemurian epoch before the Separation of moon.
-It still continues in Man today, as the Human astral body is made up of a lower component (animalistic drives and passions, lower chakras), and a higher component.
+This still continues to be the case in Man today, as the Human astral body is made up of a lower component (animalistic drives and passions, lower chakras), and a higher component (spiritual, from the monad).

 The Centaur represents a stage in the development of human beings, that of the the horseman or mammal-man.
 These separations took place in various forms and gave rise to various races of horsemen, bullmen, etc.